Sirsi, Karnataka: Manjuguni Venkataramana Temple

 Manjuguni is one of the popular pilgrim centers located in the Uttara Kannada (North Kanara) district of Karnataka state.
 This place is located at a distance of 26 km from Sirsi.
 The temple here is dedicated to Lord Venkataramana and Goddess Padmavathi.
 Devotees believe that, Manjuguni is called as "Tirupati of karnataka".
 The temple is situated in western ghat belt, popularly known as Sahyadri hills.
 During winter, this place is covered by thick fog (in Kannada: Manju) and hence it is called by the name 'Manjuguni'.
 The temple of Lord Venkatramana is a huge complex built in Vijayanagara Style.

 According to "Sri Venkatesha Mahatmya" the founder of this temple is 'Tirumala Yogi', a saint.

 Jain Matha

 A Jain Matha exists there, and it has been headed by Bhattaraka Swasti Sri Bhattakalanka.
 The Sonda Jain Matha is also known as the Swadi Jain Matha.

-Churches
+Kundapura Shri Vyasaraja Matha Hulekal

-St. Anthony's church is in Sirsi and is situated in the center of the town, and is the main church for the minority Christian population in the region.
-Another church is St. John Bosco Church situated on Hubli Road.
-Another church is Infant Jesus Church in Agasebagil.
-St.Paul's Mar Thoma Church is situated near the Zoo Circle.
+Shree Matha is situated amidst evergreen forests near Hulekal in Sirsi Taluk of Uttara Kannada district.
+Its history can be traced back to the period of Madhvacharya who professed Dvaita philosophy and established Mathas to propagate it.
+Ancient Shri Lakshminarayana Temple in Hulekal having the first Mrittika vrindavana of Sri Vyasarajaru and The moola vrindavana of Sri Lakshmi Nivasa Teertharu.
+Ganiga and many more are the traditional disciples of this matha.